 Q: What if students cannot afford these fees?

 A: The Government has set up a Student Loans Company (SLC) which offers students interest-bearing loans to cover both the cost of tuition fees as well as living expenses.
 Please visit www.slc.co.uk for more details.

 Q: Why can’t Muslim students take up these loans?

 A: Many Muslims, for religious reasons, do not wish to pay or receive interest.
 This makes the conventional loan system highly problematic.

 Q: What else is available then?

-A: The Government Department for Business, Innovation and Skills (BIS), which oversees policy in this area, has developed an alternative model which addresses Sharī‘ah concerns over interest.
-Please click here for details.
+A: The Government Department for Business, Innovation and Skills (BIS), which oversees policy in this area, is developing an alternative model which addresses Shari‘ah concerns over interest.
+Please click here for an update.

 Q: What is the nature of the alternative model?

-A: It is a version of what is known in the Islamic finance industry as a “Commodity Murabaha”.
+A: It is a version of what is known in the Islamic finance industry as a “Takaful”.

 Q: Does this alternative model cost the same?